Allie Millington

 As an undergraduate at UC Berkeley, Deana illustrated and cartooned for The Daily Californian.
 She earned national recognition for her editorial cartoons and was a finalist for both the John Locher Memorial Award and the Society of Professional Journalism Mark of Excellence Awards.
 Her comic strip, Roomies, based on the lives of Deana and her six college roommates, was a finalist for MTV U’s comic strips contest.

-Her Picture Book, A HANUKKAH STORY, is out on submission.
+Her picture book is on submission.
 You can check her out here: https://deanasobel.com/

 Denise Gallagher